getslideapp/slate/source/index.html.md

 }
 ```

 This endpoint creates a user.
+When a new user is created they will by default be in the `user` group.

 #### HTTP Request